itclub-one/general/server-ppl-1.md

 # iptables-persistent
-to restore iptable after restart, the content of the iptable is basically NAT F>
+to restore iptable after restart, the content of the iptable is basically NAT

 # netplans
-The WAN interface is DHCPv4 while LAN interface is set manually and override th> doesn't become default route
+The WAN interface is DHCPv4 while LAN interface is set manually and override the route so it doesn't become default route

 # iptables
 Controlling LAN network